farzher/fuzzysort/README.md

 - Changed scoring: score is now a number from 0 to 1 instead of from -Infinity to 0
 - Changed scoring: substring matches are even more relevant
 - Changed scoring: tweaked the scoring quite a bit
-- `result.score` and `result.indexes` are behind a getter/setter for performance reasons
+- `result.score` is behind a getter/setter for performance reasons
 - Fixed minor issues

 #### v2.0.0